erizov/Professor/semester_4/lecture_17_performance/caching/README.md

 ## Common Misconceptions

-❌ **WRONG**: "Caching is the best solution for all problems" ✓ **CORRECT**: Caching has specific use cases and trade-offs; choose algorithms based on requirements
+❌ **WRONG**: "Caching is the best solution for all problems" ✓ **CORRECT**: Caching has specific employ cases and trade-offs; choose algorithms based on requirements

 ❌ **WRONG**: "Caching is too complex to understand"
 ✓ **CORRECT**: Caching can be understood by breaking it down into smaller steps

-## Examples of Implementation
+## Examples of Deployment

 This atechniquepattern is implemented in the following frameworks and technologies: